 For each Specified Resource identified in the table below, «Customer Name» shall pay the FORS charge each month for the applicable Fiscal Year.
 BPA shall update the table below for each Specified Resource with the FORS charge established in the Rate Case for the upcoming Rate Period no later than September 30 of a Rate Case Year.

-Drafter’s Note: Include a FORS Charge table below for each resource listed in section 3.5.1 above.
+Drafter’s Note: Include a FORS Charge table below for each Specified Resource that is Dispatchable that is listed in section 3.5.1 above.